palomachain/docs/src/guide/develop/applications/tokenization/cross-chain-tokenization.md

 ## Buying a Real World Asset Token
 * Write to the ETF Purchaser Contract using the `buy` payable function.
 Inputs to the payable function are as such:
-  * A user can buy with ETH or any token which listed on uniswap v3
+  * A user can buy with ETH or any token which listed on Uniswap v3 and Curve
   * `_etf_token` The etf_token address is the token the user will purchase.
   * `_etf_amount` The token amount
   * `_recipient`  The recipient EVM address
   * `_path`  The path for swapping the input token into USDT.
-We use Uniswap v3 for all purchases on all.
+We use Uniswap v3 and Curve for all purchases on all.
   * `_min_amount` The default is 0 (it's for the min amount for swapping into USDT) **PURCHASE SETTLEMENT NOTE:** Real World Assets Purchased will be verified off-chain with Paloma's custodians that funds are received.
 Once funds are received on the target chain, the asset will mint.